ku8ar/react-blurhash-async/README.md

 ## How It Works

 Page generation time is crucial.
 When the `react-blurhash-async` component is with the `loading=lazy` flag, the generation of the **CPU-expensive blurhash** is done in the `WebWorker` (when the browser has `OffScreen Canvas` support), or delayed by one tick (when the browser does not have OffScreen Canvas support) so as not to delay the rendering of the new page in SPA.
-This allows us to generate a page with even a hundred blurhashes, *without significant performance degradation*.
+This allows to generate a page with even a hundred blurhashes, *without significant performance degradation*.

 ![Alt text](./work.png?raw=true "Example")